cdlewis/blog/content/blog/coding-agents-for-matching-decomp.md

 }
 ```

 Of course, this still doesn't tell us what the function is _for_ in the broader codebase.
 Why clamp the argument to `func_80057564_58164` to a minimum of four?
-Matching the bytes is only the first step.
+Matching the bytes, however, is only the first step.
 A true match requires understanding the function's intent through naming conventions, cross-references, and analysis of how the call sites behave.

 Matches also vary in quality.
 A good match is more than just C code that compiles to the right bytes.[^3] It should look like something an N64-era developer would plausibly have written: simple, idiomatic C control flow and sensible data structures.[^9] Prioritising plausibility pays off: later functions naturally share helpers and struct layouts, and you avoid artefacts that only exist to trigger some quirk of the compiler.

 Why do a matching decompilation at all?
-It deepens understanding of the engine, opens the door to new content, it provides a solid base for tooling and, most importantly, it's fun!
+It deepens understanding of the engine, opens the door to new content, provides a solid base for tooling and, most importantly, it's fun!

 ## My Workflow